Toward Neuronal Implementations of Delayed Optimal Control: Simulations

 We perform numerical simulations to observe patterns of firing rates in the three circuits.
 We use the muscle model with parameters $\tau = 0.02$ seconds and $f_{\text{max}} = 60$ N, taken from \cite{Greene2024}.
-We linearize about non-negative values of motorneuron firing rate and muscle force, which represent values associated with some body equilibrium state\footnote{Even when the body is at equilibrium, most muscle forces are not at zero; this is associated with some nonzero firing rate from the motorneuron.
+We linearize about $\bar{f} = 43.9$ N and $\bar{r} = 1$ spike/s, which represent values associated with some body equilibrium state\footnote{Even when the body is at equilibrium, most muscle forces are not at zero; this is associated with some nonzero firing rate from the motor neuron.
 For instance, when standing, our leg muscles must maintain some constant force output, without which we would fall down}.
 Let the one-way conduction delay between muscle and nervous system be be $10$ ms; we use step size of $10$ ms. The resulting linear discrete-time system is described by \eqref{eq:system} with $A = 0.61$ and $B = 4.64$.
-The net sensorimotor delay is $T = 2$ timesteps; the delay graph associated with the system is shown in Figure \ref{fig:muscle_system}.
+The net sensorimotor delay is $T = 2$ timesteps; the delay graph associated with the system is shown in Fig. \ref{fig:muscle_system}.